E-Learning Days through End of Semester

 Following guidance from the Illinois Department of Public Health, Chicago Public Health, and the Archdiocese of Chicago Office of Catholic Schools, the Resurrection College Prep school building is closed and all events are canceled starting on Friday, March 13, 2020, until further notice.
 The Resurrection College Prep response to the COVID-19 outbreak can be found HERE.
 Based on the rapidly evolving health concerns due to the ongoing coronavirus COVID-19 outbreak, we have taken proactive steps to move to an e-learning platform starting Monday, March 16, 2020.
-E-learning days are currently extended through April 30, 2020.
+Following the directive from the State of Illinois e-learning days are currently extended through the end of the semester.

-The campus will remain closed and all activities and events, including athletics, are also canceled or postponed through April 30, 2020.
+The campus will remain closed and all activities and events, including athletics, are also canceled or postponed through the end of the school year and/or until further notice.
 Please refer to the update below for additional information regarding student events, athletics and other details.

 Check out some photos and read about the success of our first week of e-learning.